ionic-team/stencil-site/versioned_docs/version-v2/config/extras.md

 By default, the runtime does not polyfill `cloneNode()` when cloning a component that uses the slot polyfill.
 This is an opt-in polyfill for those who need it.

-### cssVarsShim
+### `__deprecated__cssVarsShim`

 Include the CSS Custom Property polyfill/shim for legacy browsers.

 A result of this being set to `false` is that you will need to manually provide "fallback" properties to legacy builds.
 For example, in the css below, the css variable will not be polyfilled for IE11, so the developer will manually need to provide a fallback just before the css variable.
-If the app does not need to support IE11 it's recommended to leave `cssVarsShim` set to the default value of `false`.
+If the app does not need to support IE11 it's recommended to leave `__deprecated__cssVarsShim` set to the default value of `false`.

 ```css
 div {